semanticlink/howtohypermedia/meta/writing-guidelines.md

 # Writing Guidelines for HowToHypermedia Tutorial Tracks

-This document describes writing guidelines and best practices for the HowToHypermeida tutorial tracks (frontend + backend).
+This document describes writing guidelines and best practices for the How to Hypermedia tutorial tracks (frontend + backend).
 These instructions are based on How To GraphQL.

 ## Document Format